Experience-based co-design

 In response to the nationally commissioned Medicines Safety Improvement Programme (MedSIP), the Health Innovation Network has developed a local programme aiming to reduce opioid-related harm to patients experiencing chronic pain (non-cancer related).

 It is widely known that living with chronic pain can impact all areas of life, and at times can be stressful and challenging.
-Living with chronic pain can leave people feeling alone, isolated, and not being aware of how to access support that does not come in the form of pain medicines e.g., opioids.
+Living with chronic pain can leave people feeling alone, isolated, and not aware of how to access support that does not come in the form of pain medicines e.g., opioids.
 To ensure patients were involved in our programme of work, the HIN Involvement and Patient Safety and Experience teams facilitated an experience-based co-design (EBCD) project using the Point of Care Foundation methodology.
 The project aimed to improve the experience of people living with chronic pain by leveraging existing service improvement in south London.

 Our chronic pain experience-based co-design project provided a great space for service users to share their personal experiences across the integrated care pathway.
 By taking part in the project, I felt that patients were listened to and empowered to speak up to ensure services providing care and support to people living with chronic (persistent) pain were improved based on their needs and preferences.Aurora Todisco, Lived Experience Partner, Health Innovation Network